jsbisht/aws-developer-associate/cloud-formation.md

 ### Creation Policy

+Associate the CreationPolicy attribute with a resource to prevent its status from reaching create complete until AWS CloudFormation receives a specified number of success signals or the timeout period is exceeded.

 To signal creation of EC2 or Auto Scaling Groups, you should use CreationPolicy.

 - A CreationPolicy is specifically tied to that resource.